gshuichi/lustre-azure/README.md

   <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template lets you create DDN Exascaler on Azure.
+This template lets you create Lustre on Azure.